Hindu American Foundation: Take Back Yoga campaign

-In 2010, HAF launched the "Take Back Yoga" campaign as a reaction to alleged cultural appropriation and secularization of yoga by popular press and neo-gurus who according to the HAF "abstained from discussing the origins of yoga in Hinduism and corrupted a Hindu philosophical practice to a mere collection of physical postures".
+In 2010, the HAF launched the "Take Back Yoga" campaign as a reaction to alleged cultural appropriation and secularization of yoga by popular press and neo-gurus who according to the HAF "abstained from discussing the origins of yoga in Hinduism and corrupted a Hindu philosophical practice to a mere collection of physical postures", with its cofounder Aseem Shukla writing an opinion piece on the subject to the Washington Post.
 Particular emphasis was laid on the Hindu nature of yoga manuals across centuries to corroborate claims of yoga being a Hindu form of spiritual quest.
+Deepak Chopra, a pseudoscientific New Age guru, responded to Shukla's post, and the two had a lengthy exchange on the subject; Chopra argued that calling Yoga a Hindu concept had "tribal" implications.

-Andrea Jain, a professor of Religious Studies at Indiana University, located HAF's claims within a polemical discourse of religious fundamentalism that unwittingly borrowed from and mirrored the West; while HAF spoke about the inevitable Hinduization of anybody who chooses to practice Yoga in its "true essence", Furthermore, Jain found the HAF's essentialist discourse on Yoga to be ahistorical — according to him, Yoga was a fluid tradition made and remade by different socio-religious cultures across different times with different connotations.
-Other scholars reiterate Jain's observations; Christopher Patrick Miller, a professor of Yoga Studies at Loyola Marymount University, found it ironic that to defend against perceived Christian ingressions, HAF had to borrow from Christian (and colonial) notions of what constituted a Yogic canon.
+Andrea Jain, a professor of Religious Studies at Indiana University, located the HAF's claims within a polemical discourse of religious fundamentalism that unwittingly borrowed from and mirrored the West; while the HAF spoke about the inevitable Hinduization of anybody who chooses to practice Yoga in its "true essence", the Christian far-right had denounced Yoga as a satanic act which in their view took practitioners away from Jesus of Nazareth into the fold of Brahmins.
+Furthermore, Jain found the HAF's essentialist discourse on Yoga to be ahistorical; according to her, Yoga was a fluid tradition made and remade by different socio-religious cultures across different times with different connotations.
+Other scholars reiterate Jain's observations; Christopher Patrick Miller, a professor of Yoga Studies at Loyola Marymount University, found it ironic that to defend against perceived Christian ingressions, the HAF had to borrow from Christian (and colonial) notions of what constituted a Yogic canon.

+Anya Foxen and Christa Kuberry, the former a professor of religion at the California Polytechnic State University and the latter a senior yoga educator, argue that the HAF's views on yoga are colored by its leadership being predominately born and raised in the United States, and having experienced "gross misconceptions and outright attacks" against Hindu Americans, leading to an intense defensiveness.
+They cite a professor of religious studies at the University of Indiana, Candy Gunther Brown, who argued that every yoga practice was "indelibly infused with the essence of Hindu religiosity", thus supporting their view.
+However, they ultimately conclude that the HAF is motivated by a sense of branding.